bodulic/CATS-rb/README.md

 `-S`: Enable stranded mapping, default: off

-Parameter `S` restricts Spaln to align transcripts in their native 5′ to 3′ orientation.
+Stranded mapping restricts Spaln to align transcripts in their native 5′ to 3′ orientation.

 `-N`: Maximum number of mappings per transcript, default: 5

-Parameter `N` should be increased when analyzing species with complex genomes that contain many paralogous genes, and decreased for smaller or less complex genomes.
+Value of `N` should be increased when analyzing species with complex genomes that contain many paralogous genes, and decreased for smaller or less complex genomes.

 `-i`: Minimum intron length (in bp), default: 20

-Parameter `i` should be adjusted according to the analysed species.
+Value of `i` should be adjusted according to the analysed species.

 `-p`: Species-specific preset, default: unset

-Spaln provides species-specific presets that adjust various mapping parameters to suit different genomes.
-A list of supported species and their abbreviations can be found in the table/ directory within the Spaln installation (path_to_spaln_dir/table/), or on the [Spaln GitHub repository](https://github.com/ogotoh/spaln/blob/master/table/gnm2tab).
+Spaln provides species-specific presets that control various mapping parameters to suit different genomes.
+A list of supported species and their input values can be found in the table/ directory within the Spaln installation (path_to_spaln_dir/table/), or on the [Spaln GitHub repository](https://github.com/ogotoh/spaln/blob/master/table/gnm2tab).

 `-s`: Splice site characterization option, default: 2

-The `s` parameter controls how Spaln treats splice sites, following a predefined set of rules [adopted from Spaln github](https://github.com/ogotoh/spaln/blob/master):
+Value of `s` controls how Spaln treats splice sites, following a predefined set of rules [adopted from Spaln github](https://github.com/ogotoh/spaln/blob/master):

 0: accept only the canonical pairs (GT..AG,GC..AG,AT..AC)